sourabhmandal/cpxtreme/README.md

 # cpxtreme
-A Django based website for posting competitive progrogramming content
+A Django based web Template for posting programming Tutorials.